Psychology

 Who should take this course?

-UCAS entry, but works well alongside any Humanities options.
+Psychology combines well with most A Level courses.
+It is classified as a Science for UCAS entry, but works well alongside any Humanities options.
 Psychology provides a useful foundation for any career dealing with people.
-Students who have studied A Level Psychology study for a diverse range of degrees including Psychology, Medicine,
+Students who have studied A Level Psychology study for a diverse range of degrees including Psychology, Business, Physiotherapy, Biomedical Sciences, Teaching and Sociology.

 What are the entry requirements?